A number of expats living in Ho Chi Minh City have shared their opinions with Tuoi Tre News on how we should engage in public debates.

 Sometimes I see foreigners write things like “Vietnamese are this, Vietnamese always eat like this, Vietnamese drive like this”.
 That really bothers me.

-Timen R. T. Swijtink is seen in this photo he provided to Tuoi Tre News.
+Timen R. T. Swijtink is seen in a photo he provided to Tuoi Tre News

 Timen R. T. Swijtink from the Netherlands